-Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other following the removal of 'stop the clock' from the calculation of complaints handling response times.
-This is mitigated by the fact our Code allows licence holders to close a complaint after a set timescale in the event that a complainant is unresponsive to requests for further information.
-New Responding to and investigating complaints When receiving a complaint, if it is not clear, it is good practice for licence holders to clarify at the outset what outcome the complainant wants and consider whether a complaint requires immediate prioritisation and/or escalation. [+] Helps to raise complainant satisfaction with licence holders' complaints handling processes. [+] Supports and incentivises early resolution and getting the response right first time. [+] Complaints that require swift escalation are prioritised. [+] Reduced likelihood of a complainant coming back with further concerns. [-] Some possible financial and resourcing costs in clarifying the
+Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other times.
+This is mitigated by the fact the CoP allows licence holders to close a complaint after a set timescale in the event that a complainant is unresponsive to requests for further information.
+New Responding to and investigating complaints When receiving a complaint, if it is not clear, it is good practice for licence holders to clarify at the outset what outcome the complainant wants and consider whether a complaint requires immediate prioritisation and/or escalation.
+If the licence holder requests further information from the complainant, and the complainant does not respond within 10 working days, the licence holder may close the complaint.
+They must inform the complainant [+] Helps to raise complainant satisfaction with licence holders' complaints handling processes. [+] Supports and incentivises early resolution and getting the response right first time. [+] Complaints that require swift escalation are prioritised. [+] Reduced likelihood of a complainant coming back with further concerns. [-] Some possible financial and resourcing costs in clarifying the outcome the complainant wants if it is not clear at the outset. [+] Amendment to final CoP means operators may inform passengers